Introduction to Sterilization Methods

 Methods of Sterilizing the Home

 During this pandemic period, it is vital to disinfect all surfaces and protect germs and other pathogens.
-However, if you are the type that doesn’t do well with chemicals, there are other ways of disinfection your home that are natural and cheaper than those chemicals.
+However, if you are the type that doesn’t do well with chemicals, there are other ways of disinfecting your home that is natural and cheaper than those chemicals.

 - Soap and water